An Access Control List (ACL) is a matrix of users and permissions:

 - Works really well in systems where each identity has a different set of permissions.

-- As more identities and resources are added, the matrix grows larger and larger and becomes harder to maintain.
+- As the number of identities and resources grows over time, the matrix becomes large and hard to maintain.

-- If you have many identities that are allowed to do the same thing, choose a system like RBAC.
+- If many identities have the same permissions, choose a system like RBAC.

 Implementation status: Access Control Lists are currently not implemented but will be first-class citizens in the future.
-To bump this in priority, click here.
+To bump this in priority, please upvote this GitHub ticket.